“India’s growth story will be written not only in GDP numbers, but in the expanding opportunities and leadership of its women.”

 At the community level, women are equally indispensable.
 Accredited Social Health Activists (ASHA workers) form the backbone of primary healthcare, driving India’s COVID-19 vaccination efforts, improving maternal and child health, and monitoring disease in the remotest areas.
 Their contributions have been recognized globally, with the WHO honoring them as Global Health Leaders.

-As India moves toward its India@100 vision, the next phase of progress must deepen women’s participation in leadership, innovation and decision-making.
-Expanding access to quality employment, strengthening childcare and workplace support systems, enabling financial access for women entrepreneurs, and promoting women’s leadership in emerging sectors such as AI, semiconductors and green technologies will be critical.
+As we move forward towards the India@100 vision, the next phase of progress must deepen women’s participation in leadership, innovation, and decision-making.
+Expanding access to quality employment, strengthening childcare and workplace support systems, enabling financial access for women entrepreneurs, and promoting women’s leadership in emerging sectors such as AI, semiconductors, and green technologies will be critical.

 Ultimately, the story of India’s development will be incomplete without the full participation of its women.
 International Women’s Day is not just a moment to celebrate achievements; it is a call to reaffirm a collective commitment to invest in women’s potential, leadership, and aspirations.